The Intersection of Environmental Pollutants and Type 2 Diabetes: Exploring Molecular Pathways and Preventive Interventions

 Objective: To explore the mechanistic links between environmental pollutant exposure and insulin resistance, with a specific focus on oxidative stress pathways and potential preventive public health interventions in South Punjab.

-Results: Simulated findings revealed strong positive correlations between pollutant levels and oxidative stress indicators.
-Lead and cadmium showed significant associations with elevated malondialdehyde and decreased antioxidant enzyme activity.
-PM₂.₅ exposure was moderately linked with higher HOMA-IR values, indicating reduced insulin sensitivity.
-Regression models identified malondialdehyde and lead as independent predictors of insulin resistance after adjusting for age, BMI, and socioeconomic factors.
-Urban participants exhibited higher exposure and metabolic stress levels than rural residents.
+Results: This model generated outputs consistent with the mechanistic evidence from the review.
+These outputs illustrated strong positive correlations between generated pollutant levels and oxidative stress indicators.
+Within the model, lead and cadmium were associated with elevated malondialdehyde and decreased antioxidant enzyme activity.
+PM₂.₅ exposure was linked to higher HOMA-IR values.
+Regression outputs identified malondialdehyde and lead as predictors in the model.
+In this data, urban participants showed higher modeled exposure and metabolic stress levels than rural residents.

 Conclusion: Environmental pollutants substantially contribute to insulin resistance through oxidative stress–mediated mechanisms.
 Reducing exposure, strengthening environmental policies, and promoting antioxidant protection are essential for mitigating diabetes risk in affected regions.